-The purpose of Trident University's General Education (GE) requirement is to provide the foundation for a well-rounded higher education allowing graduates from Trident's bachelors programs to better understand how their core curriculum integrates with modern society.
-The subject areas required for study in the GE program round out a higher education in one of the more specific, specialized curriculum offered by the University.
-Areas of study in English Composition, Mathematics, Arts and Humanities, Health and Wellness, Physical and Biological Sciences, Social and Behavioral Sciences, and Information and Technology Literacy prepare students for a fulfilling life as responsible citizen able to meet the work requirements of today's society.
+The purpose of Trident University's General Education (GE) requirement is to provide the foundation for a well-rounded higher education, allowing graduates from Trident's bachelors programs to better understand how their core curriculum integrates with modern society.
+The subject areas required for study in the GE program round out the higher education in the more specific, specialized curriculum offered by the University.
+Areas of study in English Composition, Mathematics, Arts and Humanities, Health and Wellness, Physical and Biological Sciences, Social and Behavioral Sciences, and Information and Technology Literacy prepare students for a fulfilling life as a responsible citizen.